Kaleido Star

 Kaleido Star (カレイドスター, Kareido Sutā) is a Japanese anime television series produced by Gonzo.
-The series was created by Junichi Sato, who also directed the first season, and written by Reiko Yoshida.
+It was created by Junichi Sato, who also directed the first season, and written by Reiko Yoshida.
 Kaleido Star: New Wings was directed by Yoshimasa Hiraike.
 Three original video animations have been produced, as well as a manga series and a novel.
 The series follows Sora Naegino, a young Japanese girl, who travels to the United States to fulfill her dream of performing at the world-famous Kaleido Stage.

 Plot

-First Season
+First season

-Sora Naegino is a young Japanese girl with great acrobatic talent who travels to Cape Mery (a mix of Los Angeles and San Francisco), California in hopes of auditioning for the Kaleido Stage, a world-famous circus which has mesmerized her since childhood.
+Sora Naegino is a young Japanese girl with great acrobatic talent who travels to Cape Mery (a mix of Los Angeles and San Francisco), California to participate in auditions for the Kaleido Stage, a world-famous circus which has mesmerized her since childhood.
 However, she runs into difficulties as soon as she arrives.
 She gets lost on her way to the Stage, is leered at by a mysterious stranger, and has her bag stolen by a thief.
 Employing her acrobatic skills, Sora chases down the criminal.

-A kind police officer gives her a ride to Kaleido Stage only to discover she had missed her audition, an event upon which her idol, Layla Hamilton, advises her to return to Japan.
+A kind police officer takes her to Kaleido Stage, only to discover she had missed her audition, an event upon which her idol Layla Hamilton advises her to return to Japan.
 However, after a performer is injured, the owner of the circus, Kalos, offers her a chance to perform.
-Sora, humiliated by her failed efforts decides to return to Japan.
-Kalos, having seen her earlier chase, reconsiders and informs Layla that Sora's performance will eventually be the main act at the circus, earning her reluctant respect.
+Having seen her earlier chase, Kalos reconsiders and informs Layla that Sora's performance will eventually be the main act at the circus, earning her reluctant respect.

-The other members of Kaleido Stage, particularly Layla, are dissatisfied with Sora.
-With the help of stage manager Ken Robbins, the performers Mia Guillem and Anna Heart, young Marion Benigni, as well as a lot of hard work and determination, Sora begins to earn the respect of those around her.
-Her personality eventually earns the respect of the performers as well as several increasingly major roles in the productions.
-She also befriends Layla over time.

-However, Layla's father pressures her to leave and insiders plan to take over and shut down Kaleido Stage.
-Sora relies on her winning personality, hard work and close friendships to keep the stage afloat.